-SFMC engaged key community partners who have shown an ongoing dedication to serving the people of this region.
+As previously mentioned, the CHNA process was initiated a year in advance of the national deadline by the FMOLHS.
+SFN also engaged key community partners who have shown an ongoing dedication to serving the people of this region.
+For this initial assessment, we did not conduct focus groups or send surveys through the mail.
 The bulk of the work done in conducting this CHNA was through personal interviews with community partners and research of current health statistics and trends.
 In preparing this CHNA, the following sources were utilized through reports and online information: